-- "Server Requirements" on page 149 - "Web Browser Requirements" on page 149
+- "Server Requirements" on page 138 - "Web Browser Requirements" on page 138

+Server Requirements

-5e rve r Requirements You r server must meet the requirements found in GroupWise Server Requirements.
-CORTANT: If you are installing on SLES 15 SP1, you need to add the "Python 2 Module 15 SP1 64" module as well as the other modules before installing Monitor.
-If in stalling on OES or SLES: • Apache 2.2 with ModProxy Module: Apache with ModProxy is installed by the GroupWise install if a Linux repository is available during the install.
-IMPORTANT: Apache must be configured with TLS for WebAccess or WebAccess will not work. • Tomcat 9: Tomcat is installed by the GroupWise install and does not need to be installed on the server. • OpenJDK 11: OpenJDK is installed by the GroupWise install and does not need to be preinstalled on the server if a Linux repository is available. • OES11 / OES 2015 / OES 2018 / SLES 11: IBM Java Runtime Environment (JRE) 8 or later SLES 12 / SLES 15: OpenJDK 11 Apa nux repository should be available when you run the GroupWise Installation Wizard. che, the JRE or JDK, and the ModProxy Module are automatically installed from the Linux ository if they are not already present on the Linux server. mar De Linux repository is available during the GroupWise installation, you are prompted to install these required components from the Linux media, and then restart the upWise installation.
-If in stalling on a Windows Server: • Oracle Java Runtime Environment (JRE) 8: Oracle JRE 8 is automatically installed with the GroupWise software if it is not already present on the server. • Tomcat 9: Tomcat is installed with the GroupWise install and does not need to be installed on the server.
-Ade quate server disk space: • Approximately 525 MB (shared with the WebAccess Application and the Monitor Application when they are installed on the same web server; varies by platform) • 50 KB per published calendar • 50 KB per user for free/busy searching W eb I Browser Requirements Any of th ne following web browsers for the Monitor console: Linu ıx: Mozilla Firefox; Google Chrome Win dows: Mozilla Firefox; Microsoft Edge with Chromium Edge; Google Chrome
+□ Your server must meet the requirements found in GroupWise Server Requirements.

+IMPORTANT: If you are installing on SLES 15 SP1, you need to add the "Python 2 Module 15 SP1 x86 64" module as well as the other modules before installing Monitor.

+- □ If installing on OES or SLES: - Apache 2.2 with ModProxy Module: Apache with ModProxy is installed by the GroupWise install if a Linux repository is available during the install. - Tomcat 9: Tomcat is installed by the GroupWise install and does not need to be installed on the server. - OpenJDK 11: OpenJDK is installed by the GroupWise install and does not need to be preinstalled on the server if a Linux repository is available. - OES11 / OES 2015 / OES 2018 / SLES 11: IBM Java Runtime Environment (JRE) 8 or later

+SLES 12 / SLES 15: OpenJDK 11

+A Linux repository should be available when you run the GroupWise Installation Wizard.
+Apache, the JRE or JDK, and the ModProxy Module are automatically installed from the Linux repository if they are not already present on the Linux server.

+If no Linux repository is available during the GroupWise installation, you are prompted to manually install these required components from the Linux media, and then restart the GroupWise installation.

+□ If installing on a Windows Server:

+- Oracle Java Runtime Environment (JRE) 8: Oracle JRE 8 is automatically installed with the GroupWise software if it is not already present on the server. - Tomcat 9: Tomcat is installed with the GroupWise install and does not need to be installed on the server.

+□ Adequate server disk space:

+- Approximately 525 MB

+- 50 KB per published calendar

+- 50 KB per user for free/busy searching

+Web Browser Requirements

+Any of the following web browsers for the Monitor console:

-☐ Macintosh: Mozilla Firefox; Google Chrome; Safari
+- Linux: Mozilla Firefox; Google Chrome - □ Windows: Mozilla Firefox; Microsoft Edge with Chromium Edge; Google Chrome - Macintosh: Mozilla Firefox; Google Chrome; Safari